HiCoLoRA: Addressing Context-Prompt Misalignment via Hierarchical Collaborative LoRA for Zero-Shot DST: Method

+\textbf{Heuristic Grouping.} For lower layers that encode local semantic atoms, we adopt heuristic grouping to aggregate semantically similar parameters.
+The selection of domain-specific and slot-specific matrices is performed via a differentiable weighted aggregation:

+where \(\alpha_m\) and \(\beta_n\) are attention weights computed as the cosine similarity between the input \(\boldsymbol{x}_{sa}\) and the cluster centroids of domains \(\mathcal{D}^M\) and slot prompts \(\mathcal{X}^N\), respectively.
+During training, the weights are obtained via Gumbel-Softmax for differentiable selection; at inference, softmax is used for efficiency.
+The scalars \(N\) and \(M\) normalize the expected update magnitude, ensuring that the gradient scale in sparse heuristic grouping remains comparable to that in the dense full collaboration of higher layers (Eq.~\ref{eq:full_collaboration}).

-\textbf{Full Collaboration.} Higher layers model global semantic connections through full collaboration, enabling comprehensive interactions between all encoded local atoms to capture implicit associations such as the link between \textit{train-arriveby} and \textit{destination}.
-This process, combined with attention-guided noise suppression from lower layers, resolves fine-grained alignment and enhances zero-shot generalization.
-The equation is shown below:
+\textbf{Full Collaboration.} Higher layers integrate all local semantic atoms through full collaboration, capturing implicit cross slot associations, such as \textit{train-arriveby} and \textit{destination}.
+This process can suppress irrelevant signals via attention guidance from lower layers: